Women's health clinic

 Your hormones and vaginal tissue have a big influence on sexual response.
 For many women, changes start around perimenopause, after childbirth, or when certain medications are added.

 As estrogen drops, the vaginal walls can become thinner, drier, and less elastic.
-That can cause burning, irritation, or a tearing feeling with penetration.
+This pattern is well documented and is part of why low estrogen leads to vaginal atrophy with burning, dryness, and discomfort during sex.
 Some women also notice they do not respond to touch the same way or that orgasms feel weaker.
 Over time, it is easy to see how the brain begins to link sex with discomfort instead of pleasure.

 Emotional, Relational, and Lifestyle Influences